amymcel/AppService.Config.Specialist.BasicFrontDoor/README.md

 ## This arm deployment will:

-1. Crate two App Service Plans - one in East US, one in West US
+1. Create two App Service Plans - one in East US, one in West US
 2. Create two App Services - one under each app service plan
 3. Create an Azure Front Door resource
 4. Add Frontend, Backend and routing rule for one of the App Service's deployed